spectral-compute/scale-docs/docs/manual/diagnostic-reference.md

 # Compiler Diagnostics Reference

-This page documents the meaning of various compiler diagnostics provided by SCALE, which are not found in other compilers.
-Diagnostics not listd here are provided by clang, and may be found in the [Clang Compiler Diagnostics Reference](https://clang.llvm.org/docs/DiagnosticsReference.html)
+This page documents the meaning of various compiler diagnostics provided by SCALE which are not found in other compilers.
+Diagnostics not listed here are provided by clang, and may be found in the [Clang Compiler Diagnostics Reference](https://clang.llvm.org/docs/DiagnosticsReference.html)

-As with most other diagnostics, these are enabled by default and may be switched off with `-Wno-<name of diagnostic>`, such as `-Wno-ptx-binding-as-address`, or using clang diagnostic pragmas.
+As with all diagnostics, these can be enabled or disabled both globally and in a particular region of code.
+See [diagnostic flags reference](./diagnostic-flags.md)

 Since many of them represent undefined behaviour even on NVIDIA platforms, fixing the underlying problem is recommended.

 ## `-Wptx-binding-as-address`